mbridak/not1mm/README.md

 `mbridak@vm:~$ export QT_QPA_PLATFORM=wayland; not1mm`

 For a more permanent solution you can place the line `export QT_QPA_PLATFORM=wayland` in your home directories .bashrc file.
 Then after logging out and back in you should be able to launch it normally.

+### Dark mode on Ubuntu

+For some reason PyQt apps on Ubuntu Gnome don't respect the Dark/Light appearance settings.
+Fedora Gnome does.
+I haven't been able to figure out what secret sauce Fedora is using to make this happen.
+So you can go to `View`>`Force Dark Mode` to load in a dark stylesheet.
+I personally think it looks like ass, but ass is in the eye of the beholder.

 ## Running from source